Labs64/NetLicensingClient-cpp/README.md

 2. Open solution in VC and build library and demo client.

 ## Linux build

+### Building jsoncpp
+1. Go to link above and clone or download release
+2. Follow instructions in jsoncpp README
+3. Prepare root directory with include and lib sub directories
+4. Set JSONCPP_ROOT (or CMAKE_PREFIX_PATH) path to root directory with include/lib

+### Building NetLincesing-cpp
 1. Install curl dev.
 For ubuntu sudo apt-get install libcurl4-openssl-dev
 2. Checkout NetLicensingClient-cpp
 3. Run cmake or cmake .. from build sub directory